-- The Home Decor mod itself, which supplies a bunch of stuff found in and around most homes (like window shutters, flower pots, home electronics, brass and wrought-iron tables, kitchen stuff, bathroom fixtures, and lots more)
+- Home Decor itself, which consists of a bunch of semi-independent mods, and supplies a bunch of stuff found in and around most homes (like window shutters, flower pots, home electronics, brass and wrought-iron tables, kitchen stuff, bathroom fixtures, and lots more)

 - A "3d extras" mod, which redefines a few non-homedecor items to make them more 3d in appearance (e.g. bookshelves)

 - sdzen's building_blocks mod, which supplies a number of additional decorative nodes both for building and for use in recipes

 - thefamilygrog's lava lamps mod, revamped with meshnodes and new animations

 - kaeza's computers mod, which supplies several modern and classic computers, peripherals, and gaming consoles.

 - my fork of Doc's chains/chandelier mod, with brass textures by jp

 - my fork of Zeg9's Item Frames mod